 Please send submissions by clicking the button below.

-Article: All texts 11 000 words in length in English that makes an original contribution to knowledge.
+Article: Any text that makes an original contribution to knowledge, with a word limit of 11,000 words in English or 12,000 words in French (including bibliographical references).
 The journal gives priority to studies that explicitly integrate different sub-fields of social history and are innovative in source material, method, and interpretation.

 Research Note: Any discussion paper – as opposed to a full research paper – seeking to advance a theoretical perspective, to present preliminary results of an ongoing research, or to offer a rigorous examination of a question or primary source.
 Usual m